maxjeffwell/Resume/index.md

 Elected to the oldest academic honor society in the United States for academic excellence and intellectual engagement.

 ### Summa Cum Laude Graduate • Trinity College • 2017
-Highest distinction awarded to top 5% of graduating class with GPA of 3.91.
+Highest distinction awarded to the top 5% of graduating class with GPA of 3.91.

 ### President's Fellow • Trinity College • 2016-2017
-Selected from entire student body for leadership and academic achievement.
+Selected from the entire student body for leadership and academic achievement.
 Met bi-weekly with college president to discuss campus initiatives and co-edited Trinity Papers, annual journal of outstanding undergraduate scholarship.

 ### Writing Center Associate • Trinity College • 2015-2017
 Faculty-recommended position as specialized bilingual writing advisor.
 Collaborated with students on academic writing in English and Spanish and developed workshops on cross-cultural communication.